-The District has been closely tracking nitrate level trends in our Artesian well source. (see graph)
+The District has been closely tracking nitrate level trends in our Artesian well source. (see graph below) Nitrate levels remain well below the MCL.

-Nitrate levels remain well below allowable, however in 2002 there appeared to be an increase trend as the maximum increased to 3.8ppm.
-We are pleased to report that this has steadily decreased since then to the present level of 2.1ppm.
 We appreciate the careful attention of residents in our ground water recharge area who are voluntarily avoiding the use of commercial fertilizers and chemicals to protect our water source.